Finding Scholarships

 What requirements must be met?

-- Currently working in the museum, heritage or art sector
+- Currently working in the museum, culture and art sector

 - Place of residence at time of applying must be in Africa or Europe